Interest Calculator

 Is simple interest better than compound interest?

 It depends on the context.
-Simple interest is straightforward and predictable, which can be beneficial for short-term loans or certain investment vehicles.
-Compound interest can lead to greater earnings over time due to its ability to accumulate, making it generally preferred for long-term investments.
+Simple interest is straightforward and predictable, beneficial for borrowers on short-term loans.
+Compound interest is generally preferred for long-term investments due to its ability to accelerate growth over time.

 Will making extra payments reduce my total interest with a simple interest loan?

-Yes, making extra payments on a simple interest loan can reduce the total interest paid, as it lowers the principal balance more quickly.
+Yes, making extra payments on a simple interest loan reduces the total interest paid by lowering the principal balance more quickly.
+However, check for prepayment penalties first.

 Who can benefit from using a Simple Interest Calculator?